The Hilton Honors Loyalty Program

 American Express Cards with Hilton Honors Transfer Option:

-American Express Membership Rewards Points transfer to Hilton Honors at a ratio of 2,000 Honors Bonus Points for Every 1,000 Membership Rewards Points (transfer ratio’s vary by country; this is the US rate)
+In addition to their Hilton co-branded credit cards, American Express Membership Rewards Points transfer to Hilton Honors at a ratio of 2,000 Honors Bonus Points for Every 1,000 Membership Rewards Points (transfer ratio’s vary by country; this is the US rate).

 You can earn Hilton Honors points when you rent with National, Enterprise and Alamo Car Rental